zonca/docker-jupyter-cdms-light/README.md

 * `make build` builds a container from the Dockerfile
 * `make shell` will drop you into an image shell; useful if you want to check anything before pushing
 * `make push` uploads the container to https://hub.docker.com/r/zonca/docker-jupyter-cdms-light.
-For this command to work you will need access to this dockerhub project - get a dockerhub account if you don't already have one and request the maintainer of this repository for access.
+For this command to work you will need access to this dockerhub project - get a dockerhub account if you don't already have one and request access from the maintainer of this repository.
+You can `make login` if you are not already authenticated to dockerhub.

 ## Deploy in production